Verification and Quality Signals

 Which notebook classes are treated as Light, Heavy, or Display-only, and how CI handles each class

-Extended nightly workflow
+Extended Verification workflow

 Direct I/O formats